LLNL/Umpire/docs/sphinx/cookbook.rst

-Examples include being able to grow and shrink a pool, constructing Allocators that have introspection disabled for improved performance, and applying CUDA "memeory advise" to all the allocations in a particular pool.
+Examples include being able to grow and shrink a pool, constructing Allocators that have introspection disabled for improved performance, and applying CUDA "memory advise" to all the allocations in a particular pool.

 .. toctree::
    :maxdepth: 1

    cookbook/shrinking_pools.rst
+   cookbook/no_introspection.rst
+   cookbook/pool_advice.rst